Ernest-Mbikan/proReadMeGen/README.md

   * [License](#License)

   ## Description
-  asdfdf
+  This app generates a high quality Readme.md file by taking user input at the terminal.

   ## Usage
-  afdf
+  javaSacript, Node.js and npm packages.

   ## Contributing
-  fadfdf
+  The following made useful contribution: Ernest Mbikan, UOB Bothcamp instructor.

   ## Installation
   To install necessary dependencies, run the following command:
   ```
-  dfadsf
+  npm install (i)
   ```

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at dasfdf.
-You can find more of my work at [dasfdsf](https://github.com/dasfdsf/).
+  If you have any questions about the repo, open an issue or contact me directly at ernestmbiks@hotmail.com.
+You can find more of my work at [ernestmbiks](https://github.com/ernestmbiks/).